LiterallyLarry/USPS-Tracking-Python/README.md

 Your item was delivered at 6:14 pm on July 6, 2017 in PHILADELPHIA, PA 19104.
 ```

-This program was tested on Python 3.4.2 running on Debian 8.7 and may not be compatible with previous releases.
+This program was tested with Python 3.5.3 on Debian 10, Python 3.6.8 on Ubuntu 18.04, and may not be compatible with previous releases.